hopsoft/han/readme.md

       team: "Rebel Alliance"
     }
   },
-  transitions: [], // note: no transitions are available for the search result itself
+  transitions: [], // note: no transitions are available for the user list
   errors: []
 }
 ```